newt0/gatsbybootcamp-transcription/19.404 Pages and React Helmet/chapter19.md

 I'm going to close all open editors, and all we need to do is create a new page in the pages directory, and this file should be called 404.js.
 In here we export a `React` component, and that is what renders when someone visits a page that's not found.
 So let's actually get to this right here.
-I'm going to start by importing React.
+I'm going to start by importing `React`.
 Since we'll be setting up a `React` component and down below, I'll create it, Const not found equals.
 I'll use a new functional component returning some `JSX` and then down below.
-We can export it so export default not found now on the not found page.
+We can export it so  `export default` not found now on the not found page.
 I still want to render the layouts so people can use the navigation bar to go over to a page that does exist.
 And I'm also going to link to a different page, like the home page in the not found text.
 So right here I'll import link from Gatsby and then down below, I'll import the layout component that we created from that file that is.